Tucked away in a secluded part of northern Hernando County is a little known secret.

 That is because anyone who experiences the Pendragon compound learns immediately that this is no typical facility.
 The canines command quality because they are produced in a system that leaves nothing to chance.

 The Giannettis live and breathe their business.
 Michael is a well established promoter and facilitator.
-Ruth Ann runs the daily activities, treating the canines like her children.
+They treat their canines like their children.

 Pendragon Acres’ newest endeavors include placing pups with physically challenged families.
 “We work with children with Autism, Cerebral Palsy, Down syndrome,” Giannetti said.